Ireneruru/MediCurator-Readthedocs/docs/source/sections/About-MediCurator.rst

 **Definition of the ReplicaSet**

-Repliaset is the directory which contents the user's interested information.
+Replicaset is the directory which contents the user's interested information.

 A user can have many replicasets which serves for different researches.
 The information in a replicaset can be downloaded, detected near duplicate on and removed and so on.
 Also, a user can add any interested information of any data source into the replicaset.